Transgender health care: Gender-affirming care

 Various options are available for transgender people to pursue physical transition.
 There have been options for transitioning for transgender individuals since 1917.
-Sex reassignment therapy helps people to change their physical appearance and/or sex characteristics to accord with their gender identity; it includes hormone replacement therapy and sex reassignment surgery.
+Gender-affirming care helps people to change their physical appearance and/or sex characteristics to accord with their gender identity; it includes gender-affirming hormone therapy and gender-affirming surgery.
 While many transgender people do elect to transition physically, every transgender person has different needs and, as such, there is no required transition plan.
 Preventive health care is a crucial part of transitioning and a primary care physician is recommended for transgender people who are transitioning.